Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 - <img src="images/Total_Traded_Volume_By_Company_image.jpg" width="250">

 - **The Total Traded Volume By Company:**
-My analysis OF thE total traded volume by a company brings out overwhelming disparities in trading activity among the ten popular companies.
+My analysis oF the total traded volume by company brings out overwhelming disparities in trading activity among the ten popular companies.
 The conclusion shows that Apple leads in terms of volume traded, having 243 billion shares traded, followed by Tesla and Microsoft with 67 billion and 53 billion, respectively.
 Other companies, like Facebook, Netflix, Uber, Walmart, and Amazon, trade at volumes running from 39 to 15 billion shares in that order.
 Zoom and Google are completely out of this pace, with quite considerably lower total traded volumes of 4 billion and 3 billion shares, correspondingly.

 - __My Interpretation and Insights:__
   - __Investor Interest and Market Dynamics:__
-    - __High Volume Leaders__<br> Apple, Tesla, and Microsoft exhibit high volumes traded, which is indicative of strong investor interest and confidence.
+    - __High Volume Leaders:__ Apple, Tesla, and Microsoft exhibit high volumes traded, which is indicative of strong investor interest and confidence.
-    - __Market Trends__<br> Changes in volume traded mirror shifts in investor sentiment and market dynamics.
+    - __Market Trends:__ Changes in volume traded mirror shifts in investor sentiment and market dynamics.
-    - __Market Liquidity:__ With higher volumes, one expects better liquidity and price discovery, making these stock plays more interesting for the active trader.
+    - __Market Liquidity:__ With higher volumes, one expects better liquidity and price discovery, making these stocks play more interesting role for the active trader.
   - __Company-Specific Events:__
     - __Effect of News on Price/Demand:__ This may include earnings reports, product launches, mergers, and the like.
     - __Examples:__